taoliu12/discussion-board-rails-react/README.md

 # Rails Discussion Board

-This is a rails application that is a discussion forum with upvote/downvote feature.
+This is a discussion forum with upvote/downvote feature, built with Ruby on Rails.

 ## Installation